PixelRubro/ObjectPoolerForUnity/README.md

 - Open the Package Manager window
 - Click on the "plus" sign
 - Select "Add package from git URL"
-- Paste this repo's SSH link (git@github.com:PixelSparkStudio/QuickPooler.git)
+- Paste this repo's SSH link (<git@github.com>:VermillionVanguard/QuickPooler.git)

 ### Editing manifest file

 Add the following line to your `manifest.json` found in the "Packages" folder

-`    "com.pixelsparkstudio.quickpooler": "git@github.com:PixelSparkStudio/QuickPooler.git"`
+`"com.vermillionvanguard.quickpooler": "git@github.com:VermillionVanguard/QuickPooler.git"`

 ## How do I use this?